A Little Psychiatric, or Not…

 They told her since it was almost eight o’clock to call her own doctor at eight.

 I told my assistant nurse that in case she calls, she can come this morning, I had one open slot left in the morning.

 She indeed called.
 Later she arrived in a wheelchair with her husband.
 The pain persisted, actually, it was getting worse.
 The painkillers did not relieve the pain.
 She had seen the neurologist and had an appointment for an MRI six weeks later and a bone scan at the end of the week.

 I did a physical examination and found the same symptoms only worse.

 All together this gave me an uneasy feeling.
 I became anxious about her.

 I picked up the phone and called the neurologist.
-Dr Stephano remembered her.
+Dr. Stephano remembered her.
 She found her very nervous “a little psychiatric” so very nervous she said.
-I said that it probably because she is afraid it might be metastases.
+I said that it was probably because she was afraid it might be metastases.

 She reacted a little sarcastic saying again that the patient was “a little psychiatric”.
 She said she would try to arrange it and call me later.

 Ten minutes later she called me again and said the MRI will be in the afternoon and she will see Mrs. Wesley the next morning to tell her what the result of the MRI was.

 The next morning Dr. Stephano called again.
 It was clear that the patient has metastases in the spine.